nadeemlab/ImPartial/README.md

 ```

 then restart **Fiji** and open `ImPartial` from the `Plugins` menu bar.

+### Quick Demo
+For users with no GPU access, Impartial plugin gives an option to use our servers for upto 2 hours in a single session.
+Each user has to create a personal Login id to use the server.
+The user id can also be used to restore past session data and

 This repository provides a training and testing pipeline using the ImPartial framework.